Holwood Farm Shop and Deli offers foodies a true taste of the ‘Garden of England’.

 Call us 01689 638381

-The grotto will be open on Saturday 9th and Sunday 10th December and ALL VISITS MUST BE PRE-BOOKED DIRECTLY WITH CASPA.
+The grotto will be open on Saturday 8th and Sunday 9th December between 10.30am - 4pm and ALL VISITS MUST BE PRE-BOOKED DIRECTLY WITH CASPA/EVENTBRITE - see link below.

 TO BOOK YOUR TICKETS